wavefrontHQ/docs/pages/doc/logging_log_browser.md

 <!--TBD: List of items as text to improve accessibility--->

-The information is color-coded.
-The following example shows several log entries, with the color corresponding to the text found in the log to the left of the date.
+The information in the Log Details table is color-coded.
+The following screenshot shows several log entries.
+The color corresponding to the text found in the log is to the left of the date.

 ![a screenshot of the logs table with the different colors at the beginning of the log message row.](images/logging_logs_table_colors.png)